chihuanchiang/nfc-stack-fpc/README.md

 # nfc-stack-fpc
-A tool that generates Gerber files for FPC manufacturing of NFC building blocks.
+A tool that generates Gerber files of NFC building blocks for FPC manufacturing.